 Tobe Hooper’s The Texas Chain Saw Massacre (1974) is a landmark of the horror genre and has been enormously influential.
 When the original became a work of considerable notoriety and was banned in some places, the subsequent decade saw it merely as a property to be sequelised and remade.
 Tobe Hooper himself was the first to do so with the hilariously black comedy The Texas Chainsaw Massacre 2 (1986), the best of all the follow-ups.
 New Line Cinema made the insipid Leatherface: Texas Chainsaw Massacre III (1990), while original co-writer Kim Henkel directed/wrote The Return of the Texas Chainsaw Massacre/The Texas Chainsaw Massacre: A New Generation (1994), which is a better film than the bad rap it usually gets.
 Then came the remake with Marcus Nispel’s The Texas Chainsaw Massacre (2003), which spawned the big 00s fad for remakes of 1970s/80s horror films, and led to a prequel The Texas Chainsaw Massacre: The Beginning (2006).

-In the 2010s, the rights to The Texas Chain Saw Massacre franchise were obtained by Millennium Films who have a habit of buying up and resurrecting other cinematic properties and have been behind the likes of The Wicker Man (2006), Day of the Dead (2008), It’s Alive (2008), Rambo (2008), The Bad Lieutenant – Port of Call: New Orleans (2009), Conan the Barbarian (2011) and The Mechanic (2011).
+In the 2010s, the rights to The Texas Chain Saw Massacre franchise were obtained by Millennium Films who have a habit of buying up and resurrecting other cinematic properties and have been behind the likes of The Wicker Man (2006), Day of the Dead (2008), It’s Alive (2008), Rambo (2008), The Bad Lieutenant – Port of Call: New Orleans (2009), Conan the Barbarian (2011), The Mechanic (2011) and Hellboy (2019).
 They previously made the 3D Texas Chainsaw (2013), which was disliked by most but sufficiently successful that they greenlit this follow-up.
 Leatherface was originally announced in 2014, shot in 2015 but spent a long time delayed in release.
 One of the weird upshots of Millennium and their cost-cutting practices is that the film has been shot in Bulgaria rather than Texas as you might expect.
 It seems an odd fit, although it is never something that becomes apparent until you read the end credits.

 Leatherface has been construed as a Leatherface origin story.
 You could argue that this is what The Texas Chainsaw Massacre: The Beginning set out to do but this avoids any connection to that film and focuses on the events that turned the young child Jeb into the Leatherface we know.
 In the final scene of the film, we see him putting the trademark sewn-up mask onto his scarred face.
 This does in effect make Leatherface into essentially a feature-length version of the first 25 minutes that Rob Zombie added to Halloween (2007) in which he tried to give Michael Myers motivation.
 I had problems with that as I did similar tales like Hannibal Rising (2007), Star Trek (2009), Oz: The Great and Powerful (2013), Maleficent (2014), Bates Motel (2013-7), Dracula Untold (2014), tv’s Gotham (2014-9) and Pan (2014), which take characters that work far more effectively when fully formed and attempt to explain how they came to be with laboriously schematic effect.